Christopher Nolan: 2014–2019: Interstellar, Dunkirk and other activities

 After serving as an executive producer on Zack Snyder's Batman v Superman: Dawn of Justice (2016) and Justice League (2017), Nolan returned to directing with Dunkirk (2017).
 Based on his own original screenplay and co-produced with Thomas, the film is set amid World War II in 1940 and the evacuation of Allied soldiers from the beaches of Dunkirk, France.
 Describing the film as a survival tale with a triptych structure, Nolan wanted to make a "sensory, almost experimental movie" with minimal dialogue.
 He said he waited to make Dunkirk until he had earned the trust of a major studio to let him make it as a British film but with an American budget.
 Before filming, Nolan sought advice from Spielberg, who later said in an interview with Variety, "knowing and respecting that Chris [Nolan] is one of the world's most imaginative filmmakers, my advice to him was to leave his imagination, as I did on Ryan, in second position to the research he was doing to authentically acquit this historical drama".
 Starring an ensemble cast, Dunkirk was released to widespread critical acclaim and strong box office results.
 It grossed over $526 million worldwide, making it the highest-grossing World War II film of all time.
 In his review, Mick LaSalle of the San Francisco Chronicle wrote: "It's one of the best war films ever made, distinct in its look, in its approach and in the effect it has on viewers.
 There are movies—they are rare—that lift you out of your present circumstances and immerse you so fully in another experience that you watch in a state of jaw-dropped awe.
 Dunkirk is that kind of movie."
 The film received many accolades, including Nolan's first Oscar nomination for Best Director.

 In 2018, Nolan supervised a new 70 mm print of Stanley Kubrick's 2001: A Space Odyssey (1968), made from the original camera negative; he presented it at the 2018 Cannes Film Festival.
-USA Today observed that festival-goers greeted the director "like a rock star with a standing ovation".
+USA Today observed that festival-goers greeted Nolan "like a rock star with a standing ovation".
 A year later, Nolan and Thomas received executive producer credits on The Doll's Breath (2019), an animated short directed by the Quay brothers.